d-bl/MAE-gf/docs/ctrl.md

 ## Stitches

-Each stitch has a links to GroundForge.
+Each stitch has links to GroundForge.
 The first link is a diagonal net, the second one a horizontal net.
-If the stitch is "a-symmetrical", the first horizontal link shows the stitch applied from left to right, and the mirrored stitch from right to left.
-The 'horizontal reversed' link shows the stitches reversed.
+If the stitch is "a-symmetrical", the 'horizontal'link shows the stitch applied from left to right, and the mirrored stitch from right to left.
+The 'horizontal reversed' link shows the mirrored stitch from left to right and the named stitch right to left.
 Clicking on the photo shows a larger image.

 ### one